 Lund University in Sweden, the University of Amsterdam in the Netherlands and University College Dublin are university-wide partners, so if you are interested in studying here, you should apply to the University-wide programme.
 However accepted students will be eligible for funding (subject to availability) through the Erasmus programme.

-For information on each of our University-wide partner universities, please see our country pages above.
+For information on each of our University-wide partner universities, please see our country and region pages above.

 For information on which partner universities are available for your school/department, please see Study Abroad Opportunities by School.

 For the vast majority of schools/departments, the credits gained whilst studying abroad through this programme will count towards your Nottingham degree.

 Each school/department participating in the University-wide programme has a member of academic staff who acts as the Study Abroad Academic Adviser and is responsible for approving your academic study while abroad, and for providing advice and support on all academic matters.
 To find out the name of your academic adviser, please see Study Abroad Opportunities by School.
 These are correct for students going abroad during 2018/19.